Roman dodecahedron: Purpose

 The purpose of Roman dodecahedra has been much debated: more than fifty possible explanations have been published.
 Identifying their purpose with certainty is made more difficult as no mention of dodecahedra has been found in contemporary accounts or pictures.
-Speculative uses include as a survey instrument for estimating distances to (or sizes of) distant objects, though this is questioned as there are no markings to indicate that they would be a mathematical instrument; as spool knitting devices for making gloves (though the earliest known reference to spool knitting is from 1535, and this would neither explain the use of bronze, nor the apparently similar icosahedron which is missing the holes necessary for spool knitting); or as part of a child's toy.
+Speculative uses include as a survey instrument for estimating distances to (or sizes of) distant objects, though this is questioned, as there are no markings to indicate that they would be a mathematical instrument; as spool knitting devices for making gloves (though the earliest known reference to spool knitting is from 1535, and this would neither explain the use of bronze, nor the apparently similar icosahedron, which is missing the holes necessary for spool knitting); or as part of a child's toy.

-Several dodecahedra were found in coin hoards, suggesting either that their owners considered them valuable objects, or that their use was connected with coins — as, for example, for easily checking coins fit a certain diameter and were not clipped.
-It has been suggested that they might have been religious artifacts, or even fortune-telling devices.
-This latter speculation is based on the fact that most of the examples have been found in Gallo-Roman sites.
-It has also been suggested that they might have been an object to test the skill of a metalsmith, perhaps as part of a portfolio to demonstrate their capabilities to customers or as a way to qualify for a certain status in a collegium (guild).
+Scholars discussing the purpose of the objects almost always note the philosophical significance of the dodecahedron in classical thought, which is often believed to have a ritual purpose.
+It has been suggested that they might have been fortune-telling devices.
+This is based on the fact that most of the examples have been found at Gallo-Roman sites.
+Several dodecahedra were found in coin hoards, suggesting either that their owners considered them valuable objects, or that their use was connected with coins—as, for example, for easily checking that coins fit a certain diameter and were not clipped.
+It has also been suggested that they might have been an object to test the skill of a metalsmith, perhaps as part of a portfolio to demonstrate their capabilities to customers or as a way to qualify for a certain status in a Roman guild.
 This speculation is based on the historic cost of bronze and the level of skill necessary to cast such an object.
 Some 19th-century antiquarians speculated that they might be weapons, such as the head of a mace or a metal bullet, but other scholars have suggested that the dodecahedra are too light to make an effective weapon.